rsyedalaiba/AQI_Project/data/README.md

-This folder contains csvused for the AQI project.
+This folder contains csv used in the AQI project.